-Prizes – Prizes will be awarded for the first 3 males and females to finish in each race, as well as plenty of great prizes on the day.
+Prizes – Prizes will be awarded for the first 3 males and females to finish in each race, as well as plenty of great prizes for various “categories” on Sunday.

-There are two camping zones, please specify which you would like to book in when buying your ticket on Quicket.
-The general camping zone, family camping and Glamping.
+There are three camping zones, please specify which you would like to book when buying your ticket on Quicket.
+The options are:

-Ablutions available for each.
+Ablutions are available for each camping zone.
 Get there early to secure yourself a good camping spot.
 Camping is included in your ticket price.
 Cool, hey? 🙂

 There are 50 beds available on the farm.
-All accommodation on the guest farm are booked through the venue itself:
+All accommodation on the guest farm is booked through the venue itself:

-There are 10 glamping tents availiable at R1900 per person.
-Glapming includes:
+There are 10 glamping tents available at R1900 per person.
+Glamping includes: